Page last updated: May 07, 2020

 The Ethereum network is made up of many nodes, each of which runs compatible client software.
 There are two clients that are used by a majority of nodes: Geth (written in Go) and Parity (written in Rust).

-- Want to learn how to run a node of your own? → ethereum.org/build
+Want to learn how to run a node of your own? → ethereum.org/developers

 There are many efforts underway to make Ethereum more “scalable” by improving its speed and overall transaction throughput.
 Generally these are sorted into “Layer 1” and “Layer 2” solutions.